 Here is what proper sitting position should be in a car, according to Spine Universe(7): ● Adjustable seat back incline (100 degrees from horizontal is optimal)● Changeable seat bottom depth (from seat back to front edge)● Adjustable seat height● Adjustable seat bottom incline● Seat bottom cushion with firm (dense) foam● Adjustable lumbar support (horizontally and vertically adjustable)● Depth pulsating lumbar support to reduce static load● Adjustable bilateral arm rests● Adjustable seat back incline (100-degrees from horizontal is optimal● Adjustable head restraint with lordosis pad● Seat shock absorbers to dampen frequencies between 1- 20 Hz● Linear front-back seat travel to allow differently sized drivers to reach the pedals● Seat back damped to reduce rebounding of the torso in rear-end impacts

-The Slouch Be Gone Back support was created by me, an occupational therapist, with 20 plus years in treating with all types of pain: back pain, shoulder pain, leg pain, neck pain, headaches, numbness
+The Slouch Be Gone Back support was created by me, an occupational therapist assistant, with 20 plus years in treating with all types of pain: back pain, shoulder pain, leg pain, neck pain, headaches, numbness

 Since I know and understand the anatomy of the human body, I specifically made the Slouch Be Gone Back Support to do just that - support the body and it’s natural curvature.
 By keeping the spine in it’s natural curvature and transforming any chair into a proper ergonomic set up, we promote proper head position, relieve muscle pain, tightness and fatigue related to poor posture, and spine health.